 Saul “Obeys” God

 What happened that things changed so badly?
 Well, he was told very specifically by God’s prophet what God wanted him to do.
 He didn’t have to look at the bible, compare scripture with scripture, and try to sort out which way he should go – he was given a specific, detailed instruction directly from God.
-“Now go and strike Amalek, and utterly destroy all that they have; do not spare them, but kill both man and woman, infant and suckling, ox and sheep, camel and donkey” (1 Sam 15:3).
+“Now go and smite Amalek, and utterly destroy all that they have, and spare them not, but slay both man and woman, infant and suckling, ox and sheep, camel and ass” (1 Sam 15:3).

 It was straightforward really – destroy the whole nation of Amalek.
-He didn’t even have to worry about the morality of such a command because that was in God’s hands.
+A hard thing, you might think – and sceptics today love passages like this because they’re able to show up God for the tyrant they think he is.
+But God has them in derision and laughs at such people (Ps 2:4-5).
+And neither did Saul have to worry about the morality of such a command – indeed, he wasn’t worried about it – because that was in God’s hands.
 All he had to do was exactly as he was told.
 He was even allowed to choose his own time and method.

 So Saul dutifully went out to battle with 210,000 troops and God gave him total victory.
 They killed every living thing……except the best sheep, the best cattle, the best donkeys, the best camels……and the Amalekite king.
 In other words, they only destroyed what they thought was worthless.
 And in so doing, Saul disobeyed God.
 It changed everything.